B-cavazos/b-cavazos.github.io/README.md

-# bootstrap-boilerplate

 ## ABOUT
-This page is a work in progress of a guided assignment from Geekwise.
+This page was the product of a guided assignment from my time with Geekwise Academy.
-As we work on this page we will be introduced to building responsive websites with Bootstrap and learning how to utilize Github.
+I'm currently using this as a simple portfolio site.

 ## Languages and Frameworks
 1. HTML